Share your London vegan knowledge on our Facebook group, Londonist Foodie Finds.

 - FIREZZA, SOHO: One of London's first mainstream pizzerias to serve pizzas topped with vegan cheese that actually worked.
 Whatever dairy-free alternative Firezza is putting on its delicious bases we love it.
 Any of the pizzas can be made vegan for no extra charge.
 Read our full review of the vegan pizzas at Firezza (2017).

 - TOFISH AT CANVAS CAFE: It's a terrible pun, but thankfully, the vegan fish and chips at this Shoreditch cafe is top-notch.
 Let's be honest, with fish and chips, it's all in the batter and the sauce, both of which are done to a very high standard here.
 Read our full review of tofish and chips at Canvas Cafe (2017).
+We visited Canvas Cafe again in 2019, and found the vegan food to be top-notch, but the atmosphere somewhat lacking.

 - THE DINER: Meat-heavy American chain The Diner is the last place you might take your vegan mate, but it launched a new, separate (and impressively substantial) vegetarian and vegan menu in 2017, and it's now available in the Spitalfields, Strand, Dalston and Islington branches.
 Read our full review of The Diner's vegetarian and vegan menu (2017).